Tamron SP AF 35mm F1.8 DI VC USD

 High performance at f/1.8 full aperture

-The open aperture is set to f/1.8 with optimised critical properties at a higher level: superb optical performance coupled with a VC system, a shorter MOD, and a well-balanced form factor.
+The aperture on the Tamron SP AF 35mm F1.8 is set to f/1.8 with optimised critical properties at a higher level: superb optical performance coupled with a VC system, a shorter MOD, and a well-balanced form factor.
 Rigorous simulation processes performed throughout the design phase are materialised in distinguished resolving power and beautifully tuned background blur, a prominent feature to a fast-aperture, full-frame compliant optic.

 VC (Vibration Compensation) integration sets itself apart

-VC really comes into its own when used on high-resolving professional DSLRs which pick up even subtle camera shake.
+The VC on the Tamron SP AF 35mm F1.8 really comes into its own when used on high-resolving professional DSLRs which pick up even subtle camera shake.
 On fast-aperture lenses, VC dramatically extends the ability to shoot handheld under dim light conditions by eliminating camera shake at slower shutter speeds.

 USD (Ultrasonic Drive)